tagion/tagion/docs/gov/intro/index.md

 sidebar_position: 1
 ---

+# Introduction

-# Welcome to the Governance-Site of Tagion
+Welcome to the governance documentation-pages of the Tagion network.

+This documentation is continuous work in progress as is governance.
+Because, to us, the terms means simultaneously the structure AND processes relating to managing a decentralised system.
+ And we want you to feel invited to contribute!

-Here we will outline what Governance means to this project, what is already in place, what the current stewards envision, and how you can participate!
+Here, we will outline what Governance means to this project, what is already in place, what the current stewards envision, and how you get involved.

-Stay tuned!
+We will communicate any mayor changes to this in our Discord server.
+For the moment, stay tuned!